vanshanand34/Stock-monitor/README.md

-#Stock Monitor
+🔗Stock Monitor

-A React and Django application for creating and managing a stock wishlist with basic price information.
+An Innovative React and Django-based web application for creating and managing a stock wishlist with basic price information.

-Features
+Used a stock API to fetch latest information about stocks and this information is communicated between frontend and backend using API enpoint developed in Django-Rest-Framework.

+🔗Features

-Add stocks to your wishlist using symbols.
+-Add stocks to your wishlist using symbols.
-Registration of new users.
+-Registration of new users.
+-Only logged in users can create stock wishlists.
-View current stock prices for items in your wishlist.
+-View current stock prices and latest change for items in your wishlist.

-#Technologies Used
+🔗Technologies Used

 React.js (front-end framework)